 What Are Dental Implants?

-A dental implant is an artificial tooth that is screwed into the jawbone to replace a natural tooth and root.
-An implant consists of three parts: The implant device itself that serves as a substitute for the tooth root, the overlying crown or denture, and the abutment, which connects the implant device to the crown or denture.
+A dental implant is an artificial tooth root that’s screwed into the jawbone to replace a natural tooth and root.
+An implant consists of three parts.

-When considering whether someone is eligible for dental implants, there are a few things that your dentist will look at.
-We’ve outlined these below.
+While planning your dental implant procedure, there are also a few things that your dentist will look at.

-Any signs or symptoms of advanced gum disease can stop you from being able to undergo a dental implant procedure.
-This condition must be treated before any dental implants can be fitted.
+Any signs or symptoms of advanced gum disease.
+These should be treated before any dental implants can be fitted.

-If you are taking steroids, or undergoing chemotherapy or radiation treatments, you may not be eligible for dental implants due to increased infection risks and other possible complications.
+If you’re taking steroids or undergoing chemotherapy or radiation treatments, you might not be eligible for dental implants due to increased infection risks and other possible complications such as osteonecrosis.

 The Dental Implant Procedure: Step by Step

-Each dental implant journey is different, as the length and complexity of the treatment can vary from patient to patient.
-However, there are common steps involved and we’ve outlined these below so that you can know what to expect when it comes to your treatment.
+Each dental implant journey is different, as the complexity of the treatment can vary from patient to patient.
+But, there are common steps involved that you can expect from your treatment.

-Once the procedure is complete, the next step is to allow the implant to become part of the jaw.
-This process is known as osseointegration, although it’s often also referred to simply as the healing period.
-Osseointegration usually takes around 4-6 months in total.
+Once the first part is complete, the next step is to allow the screw implant to become part of the jaw.
+This process is known as osseointegration and it usually takes around 3-6 months in total.

-Once your gum has healed, your dentist will attach the abutment to the implant.
-They will then take some impressions of your mouth in order to create a unique crown to match the rest of your natural teeth.
-This typically takes around 4-10 days.
-Once it’s made, the custom-made crown is fitted to create a natural-looking prosthetic tooth.
+When the gum tissue is fully healed, it’s re-exposed to attach the abutment to the implant.
+Your dentist will take impressions of your mouth to create a crown in a dental laboratory that will be shaded to match your existing teeth.
+This process can take anywhere from 3-10 days.
+Once the custom-made crown is ready, it’s placed over the abutment, and the final prosthetic crown is fitted as a natural-looking tooth.

-It’s common to experience some bruising and swelling following a dental implant procedure.
+It’s common to experience some bruising and swelling following the insertion of a dental implant.
 This is usually a short-term side effect though and the long-term success of your new implant is reliant on keeping up good oral hygiene.
 Make sure that you have a good brushing technique, both for your implant and the surrounding gum tissue.
 Regular check-ups with your dentist — every 6-12 months — are also key to a long-lasting implant.